Skip to main content

 kubectl cluster-info --context k3d-civitas-local

-For the following steps, make sure that kubectl and helm are configured to use your cluster context.
+For the following steps, make sure that Kubectl and Helm are configured to use your cluster context.

 kubectl config use-context minikube